nsidc/earthaccess/docs/governance/decisions/929-move-repository.md

 * Promoting NASA’s partnerships with other community members based on shared goals, by actively recognizing the critical contributions of those members and increasing transparency and trust.
 * Meeting NASA Open Source Science goals.

-Subsequent discussion included positive feedback from ESDIS on the value of earthaccess, and the desire to not disrupt the existing community development and engagement.
-An outcome of this meeting was to pursue a cross-DAAC proposal for sustained ESDIS funding, retaining the existing community ownership model while enhancing the communication of feature development across the earthaccess community and ESDIS.
-While inter-community support reduces ESDIS/NASA required support, we acknowledged in the proposal that increased ESDIS funding will also help us sustain the library.
-Although a proposal draft was developed, ESDIS asked for this effort to be paused in summer 2025. earthaccess is currently listed by ESDIS as an approved, operational Enterprise Solution, and was considered out of scope in broader tool and service convergence activities across other enterprise components.
-Regardless of the repository migration approach we choose, we will continue acknowledging ESDIS support through our ESDIS-funded contributors and the valuable facilitation role of NASA Openscapes.
+Importantly, we will continue acknowledging ESDIS support through our ESDIS-funded contributors and the valuable facilitation role of NASA Openscapes, regardless of the repository migration approach we choose.

 ### Migration effort tasks

 Options 2 and 3 below would involve the movement of the existing earthaccess repository into another GitHub organization.

-This transfer would be transparent to the earthaccess community in the following ways:
+This [transfer](https://docs.github.com/en/repositories/creating-and-managing-repositories/transferring-a-repository) would be transparent to the earthaccess community in the following ways:

 1. Repository URL (https://github.com/nsidc/earthaccess):
    * While the repository's URL will change to reflect the new organization, GitHub provides redirects from the old URL.
 Users who bookmark the old URL should not be negatively impacted.